John Maguire

 How to uncrop Ricoh GR III / IIIx photos

-When using the crop functionality, the camera records the original view but embeds a crop in the EXIF data.
-You can use the following exiftool commands at the terminal if you wish:
+The camera still records the original view when crop mode is enabled but embeds the crop in the EXIF data.
+Therefore, you can use the following exiftool commands at the terminal to recover the edges:

 exiftool -DefaultCropOrigin="5 6" R0004690.DNG